johsteffens/tbman/README.md

 <a name="anchor_faster_collection"></a>
 ### Faster collection
 If you free or reallocate memory and know the previoulsy allocated amount, you can further speed up processing by telling tbman about the currently allocated size using `tbman_nrealloc` for `tbman_realloc` and `tbman_nfree` for `tbman_free`.
-This helps the manager finding the corresponding node for the memory instance.
+This helps the manager find the corresponding node for the memory instance.

 ```C
 void* tbman_nrealloc( void* current_ptr, size_t current_size, size_t new_size );